ResearchComputingServices/parallel-computing/_episodes/09-matlab-tips.md

 MATLAB stores matrices in column-major format.
 This means an array such as:

 ~~~
-A = [1 2 3; 4 5 6; 7 8 9];
+ans =

+     1     2     3
+     4     5     6
+     7     8     9
 ~~~
 {: .source }

-Will be stored in RAM in this order: 1, 4, 7, 2, 5, 8, 3, 6, 9.
+will be stored in RAM in this order: 1, 4, 7, 2, 5, 8, 3, 6, 9.

-If you recall, items close to recently accessed items are cached in the processors to speed up memory access.
-So work with columns at a time to improve memory performance.
+If you recall, items close to other recently accessed items are cached in the processor cores to speed up memory access.
+So you should work with columns at a time to improve memory performance.

-For example, the code [code/imagefilter/processimage.m](../code/imagefilter/processimage.m) is much than [code/imagefilter/processimage_rowmajor.m](../code/imagefilter/processimage_rowmajor.m).
+For example, the code [code/imagefilter/processimage.m](../code/imagefilter/processimage.m) is faster than [code/imagefilter/processimage_rowmajor.m](../code/imagefilter/processimage_rowmajor.m).